azaidi2022/A.I.-at-the-Edge-IIOT-ITAI-3377/Labs/L06_TimeSeries_Forecasting/README.md

 ---

-## What I Learned
+## Lessons to be Learned

-This lab helped me understand how machine learning works differently for time-series data compared to regular datasets.
+This lab helps one understand how machine learning works differently for time-series data compared to regular datasets.

 Some key takeaways: